 Banks love making a profit out of travellers.
 Don’t be one of their victims.

-I’ve found the best way to save on fees, short of carrying a huge sum of cash with me is to use the Travel Cards that most banks now offer.
+I’ve found the best way to save on fees, short of carrying a huge sum of cash with me is to use the wise Borderless account.

 Make sure you take cash in small denominations.
 You don’t want to wave £100 bills around and you’ll find that most people won’t be able to change anything more than $20.

 USD is still the most used currency in the world so check before taking Euros or Sterling that it will be easy to change and or use.

 Credit cards can be evil money-sucking monsters but they have their place.
 I recommend taking one or two with you for emergencies.
 Many places will insist on having one, especially car rental agencies and for booking airline flights.
 If you’re robbed then the credit card will be the quickest one to be replaced.
 If you do use your credit card on the road make sure that you check it frequently online in case it gets skimmed.

 Tips For First-Time Travellers – Phone Maps and Paper Maps